-The City of Boston has developed the following standards for providing assistance with Emergency Solutions Grants (ESG) funds as required by 24 CFR 576.400 (e).
+The City of Boston developed the following standards for providing assistance with Emergency Solutions Grants (ESG) funds as required by 24 CFR 576.400 (e).

 The City of Boston is awarded ESG funds from the Department of Housing and Urban Development and as part of the Annual Action Plan process.
-These funds, which are distributed as part of an annual competitive RFP process, are designed to identify sheltered and unsheltered homeless persons, as well as those at risk of homelessness, and provide the services necessary to help those persons quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.
+The ESG funds, distributed as part of an annual competitive RFP process, are designed to identify sheltered and unsheltered homeless persons, as well as those at risk of homelessness, and provide the services necessary to help those persons quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.

 The City of Boston's ESG Program strives to place less emphasis on providing funds for Emergency Shelter operations and essential services and more emphasis on Homelessness Prevention and Rapid Re-housing programs.
 This policy shift is in accordance with the U.S. Interagency Council on Homelessness Plan, Opening Doors: Federal Strategic Plan to Prevent and End Homelessness.
-To illustrate this policy shift, the City continues to award 83% of its ESG funds to Rapid Re-housing and Homelessness Prevention programs.
+To illustrate this policy shift, the City has awarded 83% of the FY 12 ESG funds to Rapid Re-housing and Homelessness Prevention programs.